robin-gdwl/UR_Facetracking/README.md

 Currently under developement as of 02.02.2020

-Not ready yet, use at your own risk.
+Not ready yet, use at your own risk. (test it with URsim first)

+Run Face_tracking01.py to run the face tracking.
 Developed for a Universal Robot UR5 CB running Polyscope 3.7

 heavily relies on this repository: